 The SPOR Evidence Alliance (hereafter, the Alliance) is a new initiative that has been in operation since September 2017 following a competitive grant success.
-Our operations have been made possible by a 5-year non-renewable grant from Canadian Institutes of Health Research (CIHR) under Canada's Strategy for Patient-Oriented Research (SPOR) initiative, and the generosity of partners from 41 public agencies and organizations.
+Our operations have been made possible by a 5-year non-renewable grant from the Canadian Institutes of Health Research (CIHR) under Canada's Strategy for Patient-Oriented Research (SPOR) initiative, and the generosity of partners from 41 public agencies and organizations.

-The Alliance was established in response to the gaps and inefficiencies identified in the initial SPOR Strategy1document released by CIHR.
-The document, published in August 2011, called for a concerted, well-resourced, and collective approach to enhancing the Canadian capacity to develop, disseminate and uptake systematic reviews and clinical practice guidelines.
+The Alliance was established in response to gaps and inefficiencies identified in the initial SPOR Strategy1 document released by CIHR.
+The document, published in August 2011, called for a concerted, well-resourced, and collective approach to enhancing the Canadian capacity to conduct, disseminate and uptake findings from systematic reviews and to develop clinical practice guidelines.
 We are privileged to have this unique opportunity to support decision-makers across Canada with their knowledge needs to improve the care and lives of Canadians.